Senate FY21 Appropriations Bills Released, COVID-19 Emergency Relief Still Urgently Needed

 Status of FY21 Appropriations Bills

 The House of Representatives released their appropriations bills this summer but Congress could not come to an agreement on Fiscal Year (FY) 2021 spending by the September 30 deadline.
 Instead, they passed a Continuing Resolution through December 11, 2020 which keeps most of the government funded at FY20 levels.
-Last week, the Senate released all of their FY21 appropriations bills.
+The Senate released all of their FY21 appropriations bills in November.
 To avoid a government shutdown, Congress will need to come together to pass a bill by December 11—whether this is another Continuing Resolution or FY21 appropriations bills that the House and Senate agree on.
+On December 8, the House introduced a Continuing Resolution to extend federal government funding through December 18 and keep the government open after the current stopgap funding law.
+This extra week will give the House and Senate leadership more time to negotiate a COVID-19 emergency funding package.

 What’s in the Senate SFOPS Appropriations Bill